A Global Network

 Alanna is passionate about finding new ways to engage travellers in making positive, lasting impact on communities across the world.
 Holding a Masters in Global Development Challenges from the University of Edinburgh, and having worked across Africa in youth travel and voluntourism since 2011, Alanna sees unlimited opportunity in Planeterra’s strategy to empower social enterprises to create sustainable livelihoods.
 She’s a strong advocate for protection of culture and wildlife on any adventure abroad.
 As a Coordinator for Planeterra, Alanna focuses on the implementation of projects in Africa, Europe and the Americas.
 Alanna loves combining her passion for being active and outdoors, so you’ll find her (rain or shine!) on a hike with her rescue dog, Goose.

 Rhea strongly believes that the creation of sustainable businesses across the developing world can open doors for the next generation to think bigger, create more, and change the world.
 Rhea has a Masters of Development Practice from the University of Waterloo, focusing on interdisciplinary solutions for sustainable development.
 She is passionate about preserving environmental integrity and empowering at-risk groups, particularly women and indigenous populations, and in 2012 began working in Pakistan and Cambodia in the non-profit sector.
 As a coordinator for Planeterra, Rhea focuses on project development, communications and development for Asia and Oceania.
-Rhea spends her free time whipping up desserts that are too healthy to be delicious and caring for her rescue beta fish, Gerome.
+Rhea spends her free time whipping up desserts that are too healthy to be delicious.

 Our Board of Directors